Disaster Science and Emergency Services

 Prerequisites: Junior or greater standing in the Cyber Forensics program and placement by an advisor.
 This course provides the student with an experience in digital technology in the workplace.
 Each student is required to meet with an instructor to discuss and examine the workplace experience.
 (Formerly 2235:493)

-EMHS:495 Emergency Management & Homeland Security Internship (3 Credits)
+EMHS 495 Emergency Management & Homeland Security Internship (3 Units)

 Prerequisite: 30 hours in program and permission from program director.
 Supervised work experience in emergency management and/or homeland security to increase student understanding by applying program education to an applied work experience.
 (Formerly 2235:495)

-EMHS:497 Independent Study in Emergency Management (1-4 Credits)
+EMHS 497 Independent Study in Emergency Management (1-4 Units)

 Prerequisites: EMHS 305 and EMHS 350.
 Selected topics, special areas of study in emergency management, disaster preparedness under the supervision of a faculty member with whom specific arrangements have been made.
 (Formerly 2235:497)